microsoft/power-platform-terraform-quickstarts/quickstarts/301-sap-gateway/README.md

 ## Usage

 The entire script is required for the proper installation, unless you decide to create any one of the resources separatelly.

+> [!NOTE]
+> To use Terraform commands against your Azure subscription, you must first authenticate Terraform to that subscription.
+The article [Authenticate Terraform to Azure](https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash)
+> provides guidance on how to do this, remember to choose the correct subscription.
+> It is highly recommended that you use the [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) to run the scripts and terraform modules in this repository.

 You have to execute the normal Terraform commands: